 There’s also a genetic component to RLS, with variants in several genes including BTBD9 and MEIS1, both of which are implicated in iron storage and metabolism.

 “Are there biochemical imbalances in RLS?”
 I asked Deanna.
 After all, here at NeuroScience, we like to dig down to the biochemical basis of a health issue.
 Absolutely, she replied.
 There’s considerable support for the idea that RLS is related to dopamine dysregulation – a dysfunction in the brain’s basal ganglia circuits that utilize dopamine for the regulation and control of muscle activity.
 Insufficient iron availability can lead to deficiencies in the dopaminergic system as well, since dopamine synthesis is dependent on iron.
 Magnesium and folate deficiencies have also been implicated.

 So when you’re trying to find the best way to manage the symptoms of RLS, laboratory evaluation of possible dopamine or mineral deficiencies can help determine the course of treatment.
-Providing dopamine support with precursors such as L‑DOPA or tyrosine, or a dopamine agonist, may help to restore appropriate dopamine levels and improve symptoms associated with a lack of neurotransmission.
-Iron, magnesium, and/or folate supplementation can also help, especially if testing shows deficiencies.
 Any intervention should be complemented with non-pharmaceutical approaches such as good sleep hygiene, stretching, moderate exercise, and avoidance of alcohol, caffeine, and nicotine.